-• Staff do not use hand-washing sinks for bathing children or removing smeared fecal material.
+- Staff must wear gloves when contamination with blood may occur. - Staff do not use hand-washing sinks for bathing children or removing smeared fecal material.
 In situations where sinks used for both food preparation and other purposes, staff clean and sanitize the sinks before using them to prepare food.

-First Aid Kit
+First Aid Kit OPPS 9